Net neutrality: Reduction in investment

 Proponents of net neutrality regulations say network operators have continued to under-invest in infrastructure.
 However, according to Copenhagen Economics, U.S. investment in telecom infrastructure is 50 percent higher than in the European Union.
 As a share of GDP, the United States' broadband investment rate per GDP trails only the UK and South Korea slightly, but exceeds Japan, Canada, Italy, Germany, and France sizably.
 On broadband speed, Akamai reported that the US trails only South Korea and Japan among its major trading partners, and trails only Japan in the G-7 in both average peak connection speed and percentage of the population connection at 10 Mbit/s or higher, but are substantially ahead of most of its other major trading partners.

 The White House reported in June 2013 that U.S. connection speeds are "the fastest compared to other countries with either a similar population or land mass."
 Akamai's report on "The State of the Internet" in the 2nd quarter of 2014 says "a total of 39 states saw 4K readiness rate more than double over the past year."
 In other words, as ZDNet reports, those states saw a major increase in the availability of the 15 Mbit/s speed needed for 4K video.
 According to the Progressive Policy Institute and ITU data, the United States has the most affordable entry-level prices for fixed broadband in the OECD.

-In Indonesia, there is a very high number of Internet connections that are subject to exclusive deals between the ISP and the building owner, and changing this dynamic could unlock much more consumer choices and higher speeds.
-FCC Commissioner Ajit Pai and Federal Election Commission's Lee Goldman wrote in a Politico piece in February 2015, "Compare Europe, which has long had utility-style regulations, with the United States, which has embraced a light-touch regulatory model.
+In Indonesia, there is a very high number of Internet connections that are subject to exclusive deals between the ISP and the building owner.
+Representatives of Google, Inc claim that changing this dynamic could unlock much more consumer choices and higher speeds.
+Former FCC Commissioner Ajit Pai and Federal Election Commission's Lee Goldman also wrote in a Politico piece in February 2015, "Compare Europe, which has long had utility-style regulations, with the United States, which has embraced a light-touch regulatory model.
 Broadband speeds in the United States, both wired and wireless, are significantly faster than those in Europe.
 Broadband investment in the United States is several multiples that of Europe.
 And broadband's reach is much wider in the United States, despite its much lower population density."

 VOIP pioneer Jeff Pulver states that the uncertainty of the FCC imposing Title II, which experts said would create regulatory restrictions on using the Internet to transmit a voice call, was the "single greatest impediment to innovation" for a decade.
 According to Pulver, investors in the companies he helped found, like Vonage, held back investment because they feared the FCC could use Title II to prevent VOIP startups from bypassing telephone networks.